phocks/devblog/content/2024-05-10-a-custom-mastodon-favicon-while-you-wait.md

 I'll lay it out here, so it's handy for future me, or someone else.

-In `/etc/nginx/sites-enabled/mastodon` add the something like this:
+In `/etc/nginx/sites-enabled/mastodon` add something like this:

 ```conf
 location ^~ "/packs/media/icons/" {